WHO'S

 to a new career and new way of doing things.
 A tour through boot camp

 isn't going to solve your alpha dog's problems forever.
-It's a way to get
+It's a way to

-to physical force.
+resort to physical force.

 How long should boot